Basketclub in collaboration with Dedon

 Canadian Covid Creators Network

 Growing concerns for the need for personal protective equipment (PPE) saw designers rise to the occasion.
 In Canada, architecture studio Partisans joined forces with community services group WoodGreen to launch Canadian Covid Creators Network – a project that encourages the creative community to use their expertise to 3D print and distribute shields.
 Open source designs were created by an industrial design model shop led by Teddy Shropshire, to be downloaded from a website designed by Toronto-based studio Puncture.

 ‘Here Comes The Sun’ by Paul Cocksedge Studio

 Planning for the future can be tricky right now, but British designer Paul Cocksedge turned the potential long-term social distancing rules into a project.
 Titled ‘Here comes the sun’, a proposal for a post-lockdown future sees him realise a blanket where people are guided to sit 2m apart, as advised by the government.
 Intended to be used during social situations when lockdowns ease, Cocksedge’s design is downloadable, and encourages people to devise their own using his template (pictured), also offering a creative challenge at home.

 ‘As a designer that works with sizes and measurements on a daily basis, I sometimes find it hard to accurately interpret 2m – which is a common problem we’re all having at the moment,’ says Cocksedge.
 ‘It adds a level of worry to our future interactions.
 This blanket is a playful answer to that and works as a democratic piece of design that anyone can download and make.’
 Next step with the project is to develope a 3D furniture version.
-Watch this space.